Heat Pump vs. Air Conditioner: Which One is Right for Cooling Your Home

 How to achieve maximum efficiency with your heat pump

-In certain areas, heat pumps can function with geothermal systems, and the heating source is better for the environment as it is not burning fossil fuels and, instead, uses the Earth’s actual temperature to heat and cool.
-This is a fantastic alternative for certain northern areas, but additional land must be available in order to install the required piping for a geothermal system.
+In many areas, heat pumps can work with geothermal systems, and the heating source is better for the environment since it is not burning fossil fuels and, instead, uses the Earth’s natural temperature to heat and cool.
+This is a wonderful alternative for specific northern climates, but additional land must be available in order to install the necessary piping for a geothermal system.

-Just what you needed – one more thing to think about when it comes to your home comfort; but, remember, it’s important to understand the pros and cons of each heating and cooling system so you don’t end up investing in a system that shuts down when extreme temperatures hit, or investing in multiple systems when one would suffice.
+Just what you needed – one more thing to think about when it comes to your home comfort; but, remember, it’s important to consider the pros and cons of each heating and cooling system so you don’t end up investing in a system that doesn’t work when extreme temperatures hit, or investing in multiple systems when one would suffice.

 If you’re not sure which system would work best for you, call Service Experts Heating, Air Conditioning & Plumbing to schedule a no-charge in-home quote.
 We are happy to answer any and all of your questions to ensure you make the right choice for your home.

 During the cold winter months in the U.S., there’s no better way to enhance your home’s comfort than with some effective upgrades.
 It’s not simply about keeping the house toasty warm as the snow begins to fall—it’s about boosting efficiency and improving the very air you breathe.
 Learn...
 Continue reading

 How to Pick Out a Good HVAC System

 In terms of keeping your home comfortable during every season, nothing is more critical than picking out the right heating, ventilation and air conditioning (HVAC) system.
 This choice impacts your daily comfort, monthly utility expenditures and general home efficiency.
 Then again, with so many...
 Continue reading